 The observations reported in this paper raise many interesting questions.
-It is obvious that the LESA phenomenon needs much more work and analysis to develop a full understanding, especially concerning how asymmetric PNS convection is stimulated by asymmetric mass accretion.
+It is obvious that the LESA phenomenon needs much more work and analysis to develop a full understanding, especially concerning how asymmetric PNS convection is stimulated by asymmetric mass accretion and how SASI and LESA interact.
 Many of our explanations remain tentative and require further confirmation.

 In particular, further studies are necessary to reveal how generic the lepton-number emission dipole is.
 How exactly does its amplification work, what is the underlying mechanism?
 What is the role of the PNS contraction in this context, and, if it is important, how sensitive is the phenomenon to the nuclear equation of state and the neutrino opacities?
 How big is the saturation amplitude of LESA and what does it depend on?
 Could its amplitude be larger than in our present 3D simulations and could its dipolar neutrino-heating asymmetry affect the onset of neutrino-driven SN explosions?
 How long does LESA last?
-Does LESA require the inner engine of hemispherically asymmetric PNS convection as a necessary ingredient or is its role only that of an amplifier of the lepton-number flux asymmetry and that of a stabilizing factor which enables long-term memory?
-A feedback loop seems possible that is solely based on the outer engine, in which the asymmetric accretion and lepton-number emission on the one hand is intertwined with the dipolar neutrino-heating asymmetry and shock deformation on the other.
+Does LESA require the inner engine of hemispherically asymmetric PNS convection as a necessary ingredient, or is the role of PNS convection only that of an amplifier of the lepton-number flux asymmetry and that of a stabilizing factor which enables long-term memory?
+A feedback loop seems possible that is solely based on the outer engine, in which the asymmetric accretion and lepton-number emission on the one hand is intertwined with the dipolar neutrinoheating asymmetry and shock deformation on the other.
 Answers to these questions are indispensable to reach firm conclusions on the importance of LESA for NS kicks, the explosion mechanism and asymmetries, and SN nucleosynthesis.